-The above mentioned steps for the ‘open a QBB file without QuickBooks’ will helpful for you.
-If in case, you are not able to follow any steps then you can connect with our QuickBooks Support through the helpline number.
+The above-mentioned steps for the ‘open a QBB file without QuickBooks’ will be helpful for you.
+If in case, you are not able to follow any steps then you can connect with our QuickBooks Consultant through the helpline number.

 In this case, you can open .QBW files without QuickBooks.
 Other reasons can be errors encountered in your Windows.
 It gives an error message “Windows can’t open this file” when you launch the file and it asks you to choose an application to open a particular file.
 This is the case when you require to open .QBW files without QuickBooks.

 How do You differentiate QBW, QBB, and QBM Files in QuickBooks Desktop?

 ● A QBW file is a regular working company file.
 It is the most important and useful file.